rsbyrne/fbapi/README.md

 ## What is it?

-This is a Selenium-based containerised API for downloading data from Facebook's Data For Good portal through the command line.
-Its only prerequisite is an Facebook account authorised for Geoinsights access and a working Docker daemon.
-Alternatively, you can use the code and the instructions in the Dockerfile to configure a local install.
+This is a *Selenium*-based containerised API for downloading data from *Facebook*'s *Data For Good* portal through the command line.
+Its only prerequisite is a *Facebook* account authorised for *Geoinsights* access and a working *Docker* install.
+Alternatively, you can use the code and the instructions in the Dockerfile contained in this repository to configure a local install.

 ## How do I use it?

-### On Unix-type systems (Linux, Apple, Windows Subsystem for Linux)
+### On *Unix*-type systems (Linux, Apple, Windows Subsystem for Linux)

 1. Either clone the repository or simply copy `fb_pull.sh` to your computer.
 2. Open a *bash* shell.
-(On Windows with WSL installed, just open a *PowerShell* and type `bash`)
+(On *Windows* with *WSL* installed, just open a *PowerShell* and type `bash`)
 3. Run the script with the following call signature (you may need `sudo` permission):
 ```console
 $ sudo sh fb_pull.sh <FB_DATA_PAGE_URL> <FB_USERNAME> <FB_PASSWORD> <OUTPUT_DIRECTORY>